NYC 'Taxi of Tomorrow' program approved by state appeals court

-NEW YORK (Reuters) - New York City’s plan to create a uniform taxi fleet with cabs from Nissan Motor Co won approval from a state appeals court on Tuesday, which overturned a lower court ruling that had struck down the initiative.
+NEW YORK, June 10 (Reuters) - New York City’s plan to create a uniform taxi fleet with cabs from Nissan Motor Co won approval from a state appeals court on Tuesday, which overturned a lower court ruling that had struck down the initiative.

 The appeals court also said concerns about the NV200 being a “non-hybrid, non-handicap-accessible vehicle” do not justify rejecting the TLC decision, noting that the NV200 can be modified.